top of page

 The I.N.C.I.S.O.R. series is just getting off the ground, but if this sequel is any indication, there is a healthy future for the series and Reginald Nelson.
 This book ends with a setup to a sequel, but even if it did not, there are so many ways this book can be the jumping-off point for future I.N.C.I.S.O.R. novels.
 Ultimately, you will have a lot of fun reading Signals From Saipan, and it will leave you with a sense of satisfaction and looking forward to following more adventures of the I.N.C.I.S.O.R. crew.

-The Saudi Oil Gambit by Reginald Nelson
+by Reginald Nelson

 book review by Mari Carlson

-"'"Our destruction – the destruction of the western way of life – the end of western civilization is their only goal and focus."
+"Our destruction – the destruction of the western way of life – the end of western civilization is their only goal and focus."

 Inspired by his lovely wife, Nelson—a dentist with aspirations beyond the examination chair—shares an idea with his sensei at the dojo where he trains.
 The sensei runs the idea by a CIA colleague, and Operation Loudmouth, in which transmitters are implanted in patients' (suspects') teeth, is born.
 The book tracks a Saudi terrorist plot the team learns about through the transmissions and America's response to it.